 Anthony Hollenberg, MD

+Anthony Hollenberg, MD, is Chief of Division of Endocrinology, Diabetes and Metabolism, Professor of Medicine at Harvard Medical School, and Director of the Clinical Investigator Training Program at Harvard Medical School.
+Dr. Hollenberg first came to BIDMC for his Internal Medicine residency, which he completed in1989, and was chief resident in Medicine in 1990-1991.
+Dr. Hollenberg then completed a fellowship in Endocrinology, Diabetes, and Metabolism at Massachusetts General Hospital in 1993 and was recruited back to Beth Israel to start his laboratory.
 As Chief of Endocrinology, Diabetes and Metabolism, Dr. Hollenberg leads a superb Division that is internationally recognized for its clinical care and research.
 Dr. Hollenberg’s own research focuses on the hormonal regulation of metabolism, with a particular emphasis on the role of thyroid hormone.
 His work has important ramifications for the regulation of body weight and metabolism.

 Barbara Kahn, MD

-Vice-Chair for Research Strategy, Department of Medicine
+Vice-Chair for Research Strategy

 Eileen Reynolds, MD

 Vice-Chair for Education